astratakis/Mips-Processor/README.md

 # Mips Processor

-This repository contains the implementation of a Mips-inpired processor with a reduced instruction set.
+This repository contains the implementation of a Mips-inpired processor with full instruction set.
 There are **3** different implementations of the processor.
 A basic single cycle, a more complex multi cycle and an advanced one with pipeline.

+## Register File

 ## Instruction Fetch Stage (ifstage)
 <img src="schematics/export/ifstage-schematic.drawio.svg" width="800"/>

+## Decode Stage (decstage)

+## Execute Stage (exstage)

 ## Instruction Types